Tuesday, Sept. 29

 The feel and functionality of our church is essential to our mission and service goals.
 It is an extension and reflection of who we are and it is the vessel through which we fulfill our commitment and connection to Christ.

-By altering and modernizing our inner walls, we can provide a more welcoming environment for visitors and our current members, shape a more accessible space for our community to gather, ensure our church is ADA compliant, and - maybe most important - provide more space for our ever-growing ministries.
+By altering and modernizing our inner walls and exterior sidewalks, stairs, ramps, and parking areas, we can provide a more welcoming environment for visitors and current members, shape a more accessible space for our community to gather, ensure our church is ADA compliant, and - maybe most important - provide better access for our ever-growing ministries.

 Initial goals for the renovation were identified over a multi-year discernment process.
 The Capital Campaign Committee was tasked with raising funds sufficient to meet renovation needs.
 Once we were able to determine the ceiling on our dedicated building renovation donations, the Building Committee was tasked with bringing the architectural plans into alignment with our actual budget.